-Respectively, $\langle n|_N$ denotes the conjugate transpose of $|n\rangle_N$.
-All components of $|n\rangle_N$ are $0$ except the $n$-th component is $1$.
-In quantum theory, Eq. \eqref{eq:superposition} represents the superposition of basis states.

 A unitary operator $U$ denotes a quantum state evolution that transforms the initial states $|\psi\rangle$ to final states $|\psi^\prime\rangle$.
 These operators manipulate the phases $\theta_n$ and amplitudes $A_n$ by applying specific physical operations to the quantum system.
-In quantum computing, projection-valued measure (PVM) is a function that can collapse the system state from the superposition of multiple basis states to one basis state.
+In quantum computing, a projection-valued measure (PVM) is a function that can collapse the system state from a superposition of multiple basis states to a single basis state.
 The mathematical formulation of PVM is a set of projection operators $\{\Pi_m = |\phi_m\rangle \langle\phi_m|\}_{m=1}^M$.
 As described in the \textit{Born rule} \cite{nielsen2010quantum}, $\Pi_m$ projects the quantum state $|\psi^\prime\rangle$ to the basis state $|\phi_m\rangle$ with a probability $P(|\phi_m\rangle)$ as in Eqn. \eqref{eq:pvm}.